 Recent Changes in Alabama Family Law: What Alabama Families Need to Know in 2026

-At Guntersville Law, LLC, our family law attorneys — Paul A. Seckel and Emily Jolley Seckel — stay current on these changes to provide strong, informed representation for clients in Guntersville, Marshall County, and throughout North Alabama.
+Alabama family law continues to evolve to better serve children and families.
+While major joint custody reform legislation did not pass in 2025, similar bills have been reintroduced in the 2026 Regular Session.
+At Guntersville Law, LLC, our family law attorneys — Paul A. Seckel and Emily Jolley Seckel — stay current on these developments to provide strong, informed representation for clients in Guntersville, Marshall County, and throughout North Alabama.

 • The next quadrennial review of the guidelines concluded in late 2025.